-Lyrics anent dragons, cloaks and heroic destiny certainly were not out of fashion in 1986, but be warned about that aspect, if you are not a fan of such narratives.
+Lyrics anent dragons, cloaks, and heroic destiny were certainly not out of fashion in 1986, but be warned about that aspect if you are not a fan of such narratives.
 Contrary to consensus, what really hurts “Grateful Inheritance” is the production, post production mainly.
-Semi-pro recording is one thing, justifiable by a low budget amounting to borrowed money… some may even state that this adds to the rawness or the sincerity of the recording, the cult effect.
-Bad mixing and mastering spells bigger problems though, unless you are fond of uneven sonic results or you fancy tracks sounding like they belong to a different cut.
+Semi-pro recording is one thing, justifiable by a low budget amounting to borrowed money; some may even state that this adds to the rawness or the sincerity of the recording, the cult effect, so to speak.
+Bad mixing and mastering spells bigger problems though, unless you are fond of uneven sonic results or you fancy tracks sounding like they belong on a different cut.

-Furthermore, regarding four string application; I could forgive unswinging metal bass lines, being frontline in the mix under certain conditions: The lines must add something to the tune, density perhaps or a trip away from the guitar parts.
+Furthermore, regarding four string application, I could forgive unswinging metal bass lines being frontline in the mix under certain conditions: The lines must add something to the tune, density perhaps or a trip away from the guitar parts.
 Either add counter lines like Geezer Butler, or unconventional rhythmic use of the instrument itself, like Steve Harris.
-Unfortunately, the appliances of Derek Peace are pretty generic and should have a less prominent spot...
-Plus bass frequencies have a nasty habit of engulfing all the other instruments, if not dealt properly during the mixing and mastering procedures (notice how trebly Steve Harris selects to be -or Martin selected him- when so in front).
-The end result in “Graceful Inheritance” is a vanguard of bass thumping round the root of each chord and underneath drums, guitars and vocals… muffled.
+Unfortunately, the appliances of Derek Peace are pretty generic and should have a less prominent spot; bass frequencies have a nasty habit of engulfing all the other instruments, if not dealt properly during the mixing and mastering procedures (notice how trebly Steve Harris opts to be -or Martin opted for him- when so in front).
+The end result in “Graceful Inheritance” is a vanguard of bass thumping round the root of each chord atop drums, guitars and vocals... which are muffled.